lordmilko/i686-elf-tools/README.md

 If you would like to change these versions, open the script in your favourite text editor and change the values of `BINUTILS_VERSION`, `GCC_VERSION` and `GDB_VERSION`.
 Instead of using MinGW32 or MinGW64, [MXE](http://mxe.cc) is used, providing us with an awesome Win32 toolchain that always produces statically linked binaries that just work (and don't need random MinGW DLLs).

-Note: if you already have MXE installed, `i686-elf-tools.sh` won't add MXE to your PATH.
-Please ensure the MXE bin folder is on your path, else you will experience issues during compilation.
+Note: if you already have MXE installed, `i686-elf-tools.sh` won't add MXE to your PATH nor make MXE's version of GCC.
+Please ensure the MXE bin folder is on your path and that MXE's gcc has been built (run `make gcc` in your MXE install directory), else you will experience issues during compilation.

-1. Install a 32-bit (i386) version of Debian.
-This procedure was performed on top of the CD version of [Debian 9 i386](http://cdimage.debian.org/cdimage/archive/9.0.0/i386/iso-cd/debian-9.0.0-i386-xfce-CD-1.iso)
+1. Install a Debian based operating system, ideally 32-bit (i386).
+This procedure has successfully been performed on Debian 9.5 i386 and Ubuntu 18.04 64-bit (amd64).

 2. Remove the CD-ROM source from `/etc/apt/sources.list` (if applicable)

-3. If you are running a newer version of Ubuntu, you may need to modify to your sources list to include `universe` and `multiverse` in addition to `main`
+3. If you are running Ubuntu, you may need to modify `/etc/apt/sources.list` to include `universe` and `multiverse` in addition to `main`.
+If you simply do the default Ubuntu install, these appear to be included by default.

    ```diff
    -deb http://archive.ubuntu.com/ubuntu bionic main